 - 1. Comprehensive Drilling Plan.
-A Comprehensive Drilling Plan covering the period of Oil Operations through the year 2028, shall be filed by each Operator for review and approval by the City Council, prior to the approval of any Annual Drilling Plan or issuance of any Drilling Use Permit.
-The Comprehensive Drilling Plan shall include the maximum number of wells proposed to be drilled or redrilled through 2028, which shall not exceed a total of 30 wells; the location, extent and depth of the oil-producing formations and zones; the scope, location, depth and extent of the Drill Sites; the type and nature of the oil recovery methods; the size, type and location of the structures and Drilling Equipment to be utilized in connection with Oil Operations; a description of the number and location of existing wells and equipment used in existing Oil Operations; and such additional information as may be required by the Community Development Director to demonstrate consistency with this Ordinance.
-Any revisions to the Comprehensive Drilling Plan shall be reviewed and approved by the City Council in the same manner as the initial Comprehensive Drilling Plan.
-It is the responsibility of the Operator to establish evidence in support of the findings required by Section 5 (Findings and Decision), below. - 2.
-Annual Drilling Plan.
-At the beginning of each year of the Comprehensive Drilling Plan period, an Annual Drilling Plan shall be filed by each Operator in accordance with the provisions of Section 31. - 3.
-Drilling Use Permit.
-An application for a Drilling Use Permit shall be completed, filed, and processed in compliance with this Ordinance prior to the commencement of any Drilling Project.
-The application package shall include all information specified in the application and any additional information required by the Community Development Director in order to conduct a thorough review of the proposed Drilling Project.
+A Comprehensive Drilling Plan covering the period of Oil Operations through the year 2032, shall be filed by each Operator for review and approval by the City Council, prior to the approval of any Annual Consolidation and Drilling Plan or issuance of any Drilling Use Permit.
+The Comprehensive Drilling Plan shall include: - Maximum number of wells proposed to be drilled or redrilled through 2032 which shall not exceed a total of 30 wells, as well as the number of wells for planned decommissioning and abandonment; - b.
+Location, extent and depth of currently known oil-producing formations and zones; - Scope, location, depth and extent of the existing and proposed Drill Sites; C. - Type, nature and scope of the anticipated oil recovery methods: d. - Size, type and location of the structures and Drilling Equipment that may e. be utilized in connection with Oil Operations; - f.
+Type and nature of the anticipated maintenance activities and equipment; - Description of the type, number and location of existing wells and α. equipment used in existing Oil Operations and proposed changes as to the type and/or future utilization of those wells within the time period covered by the Comprehensive Drilling Plan;